chiayewken/Span-ASTE/README.md

 ### Data Format

-Our span-based model uses data files where the format for each line contains one input sentence and a list of output triplets:
+Our span-based model uses data files where the format for each line contains one input sentence and a list of output triplets.
+The following data format is demonstrated in the [sample data file](sample_data.txt):

 > sentence#### #### ####[triplet_0, ..., triplet_n]